 Strictly Enforcing Flex Bedroom Advertising

-The Flex bedroom concept has been around forever: converting an extra alcove or living room into an extra bedroom using temporary walls or dividers.
+The flex bedroom concept has been around forever: converting an extra alcove or living room into an extra bedroom using temporary walls or dividers.
 Maybe thousands of years ago, cavemen would roll large home large boulders, turning the studio cavern into a junior one.
+In New York City, flex bedrooms are incredibly popular.
+Especially in converted office buildings with bizarre layouts.ย

 Unfortunately, the Manhattan real estate jargon makes life more complicated for the typical renter only moving once every 2-4 years.
 The NY Times wrote a 1999 piece breaking down the Junior One vs Junior Four (hint, the Junior Four does not house 4 times as many people as a Junior One).
 In the very first season of Sex and the City, Charlotte infamously exclaims: “No guy buys a classic-six on the Upper West Side unless they’re seriously thinking about marriage!”